 - The cash values will never fall below a fixed schedule of minimum values based on a guaranteed minimum interest rate (historically, between 4 and 6 percent, but lower in recent years because of lower market rates of interest).

-In contrast with single premium ordinary policies, single premium current assumption policies typically specify current and maximum allowable mortality charges.
-However, this is really a distinction with little practical value because companies will adjust dividends on participating single premium ordinary policies to reflect changing mortality (and expense) experience.
+In contrast with single premium whole life policies, single premium current assumption policies typically specify current and maximum allowable mortality charges.
+However, this is really a distinction with little practical value because companies will adjust dividends on participating single premium whole life policies to reflect changing mortality (and expense) experience.

 Reproduced with permission.
 Copyright The National Underwriter Co.
 Division of ALM